Creature Feature: Native Fish of the Upper Colorado River Basin

 Before the Colorado River flows through the Grand Canyon, it travels hundreds of miles down snowy mountain slopes, across sweeping plateaus, and through winding slot canyons.
 The Green River, the San Juan River, and many smaller ribbons of water flow down off the mountains to join the Colorado River, gathering together on their way to Lake Powell.

-Collectively, this network of waterways is known as the upper Colorado River Basin, stretching across parts of Utah, Wyoming, Colorado, and New Mexico.
+Collectively, this network of waterways is known as the upper Colorado River Basin.
+The upper basin stretches across parts of Utah, Wyoming, Colorado, and New Mexico.

 What about the endemic fish — species found in the Colorado River Basin and nowhere else on Earth — that rely on these waters?
 Uniquely adapted to warm, muddy waters, these rare fish are running out of river.